Dear Foundation trainee

 If you are experiencing issues using the Horus ePortfolio, please first visit the Horus support site:

 https://supporthorus.hee.nhs.uk.
-This has lots of frequently asked questions, which you can browse as well as search.
+This has lots of frequently asked questions and instructional videos.

 The Foundation Learning ePortfolio has been designed to help foundation doctors plan and manage their Foundation Programme and get the most from the opportunities available.
 The portfolio is based around the Foundation Programme Curriculum.